nicopap/datazoo/README.md

 This is a collection of [multimaps], [jagged arrays], [bit sets], and combination thereof.

-See `docrs` documentation for details.
+See `rustdoc` documentation for details.

 ## License